VideoNorms: Benchmarking Cultural Awareness of Video Language Models: VideoNorms Dataset

 To build \textsc{VideoNorms}, we designed a multi-stage human-AI collaboration framework that integrates video sampling, AI-assisted norm extraction, and human refinement.
 Figure~\ref{fig:pipeline} illustrates the overall process.
-The collaboration framework has 3 steps: (1) select clips from eight US and Chinese television shows spanning both formal and informal contexts (Section \ref{sec:clips}); (2) use a teacher VideoLLM (Gemini 2.0) with \textit{speech act theory prompting} to extract candidate norm category, adherence/violation, and verbal/non-verbal evidence (Section \ref{sec:teacherLM}); (3) refine the model-generated data by obtaining edits from $3$ trained annotators with a relevant cultural background on each instance (Section \ref{sec:annot}).
+The collaboration framework has 3 steps: (1) select clips from eight US and Chinese television shows spanning both formal and informal contexts (Section \ref{sec:clips}); (2) use a large VideoLLM (Gemini 2.0) to extract candidate norm category, adherence/violation, and verbal/non-verbal evidence (Section \ref{sec:teacherLM}); (3) refine the model-generated data by obtaining edits from $3$ trained annotators with a relevant cultural background on each instance (Section \ref{sec:annot}).